 12%

-"In the foreseeable future, we plan to expand our services to include chat and email counseling to increase the detection of at-risk individuals and further destigmatize help."
+“In the foreseeable future, we plan to expand our services to include chat and email counseling, so that we can increase the detection of at-risk individuals and further destigmatize help”

 — Veronika Andrášiová, Head of Help Line

-The help line maintains funding through combined public resources, support from the Institute for Gambling Regulation, and contributions from responsible operators in the Slovak market.
+The help line operates as a free and anonymous prevention pillar, financed through a combination of public resourceses, support from the Institute for the Regulation of Gambling, and contributions from responsible operators in the Slovak market.
+This multi-stakeholder funding approach ensures service continuity while distributing costs across public and private sectors.

 Legal Disclaimer